-NEMETS has advised and successfully represented clients in international extradition proceedings.
-The firm has also advised and successfully represented clients challenging INTERPOL red notices and diffusions issued by countries seeking their arrest and extradition.
-Although INTERPOL, the world’s largest international police organization with 192 member countries, plays an important role in fighting crime, there have been cases when some of the organization’s member countries abused its resources to persecute political opponents or target businessmen subjected to trumped-up charges and corrupt prosecution.
-The INTERPOL Constitution compels the organization to act “in the spirit of the Universal Declaration of Human Rights.”
-The Constitution strictly forbids the organization “to undertake any intervention or activities of a political, military, religious or racial character.”
-Individuals have the right to challenge red notices and diffusions before the Commission for the Control of INTERPOL’s Files (CCF), an independent body established to ensure that the information disseminated via INTERPOL’s channels is obtained, processed, and kept in accordance with the organization’s Constitution.
-If the red notice or diffusion is based on a politically motivated or otherwise corrupt prosecution, INTERPOL’s regulations require that the organization refuse to cooperate with the government and delete the information about the individual from its databases.
+NEMETS advises and represents clients in international extradition proceedings and before INTERPOL.
+Although INTERPOL, the world’s largest international police organization with 192 member countries, plays an important role in fighting crime, its resources are often abused by governments that use INTERPOL red notices and diffusions to persecute political opponents or target businessmen who have become victims of corrupt prosecutions based on trumped-up charges.
+INTERPOL’s Constitution requires that the organization act in the spirit of the Universal Declaration of Human Rights and strictly forbids it from undertaking any intervention or activities of a political, military, religious or racial character.
+Individuals have the right to challenge abusive red notices and diffusions before the Commission for the Control of INTERPOL’s Files (CCF), an independent body established to ensure that the information disseminated via INTERPOL’s channels is processed in accordance with INTERPOL’s Constitution and regulations.
+If a red notice or diffusion is based on a politically motivated or otherwise corrupt prosecution, INTERPOL must refuse to cooperate with the government and delete the red notice or diffusion from its databases.